The Creator: After Star Wars and Godzilla, Gareth Edwards takes on AI in new film

 “We were like ‘No, forget the literal images.
 This is just the idea.
 We'll design it based on whatever we actually film.
 So we'll do all the design when we finish the movie.’
 We'd sort of make the movie in reverse.”

-What this meant in practical terms was that Edwards assembled a small crew and shot footage in “seven or eight” countries around the world – also using apparent composited archive footage of Beirut’s actual devastating 2020 explosion, which sparked understandable outrage when the trailer landed last month, although Disney and the production team have so far declined to confirm the footage’s source – before the movie even landed on the desks of its design team.
+What this meant was Edwards assembled a small crew and shot footage in “seven or eight” countries around the world – also using apparent composited archive footage of Beirut’s devastating 2020 port explosion, which sparked outrage when the trailer landed last month.
+Disney and the production team have so far declined to confirm the footage’s source – before the movie even landed on the desks of its design team.
 Only at that point did it break into the “big chunk of the budget” that was available for FX specialists including George Lucas’ Industrial Light and Magic.

 Growing threat